• Skip to primary navigation

 About Open Labor

-For over a century the ALP has fought for changes that have made Australia a better society.
+For over a century the Australian Labor Party (ALP) has fought for changes that have made Australia a better society.
 Open Labor believes the ALP is at its best when it debates and tackles the big issues, and draws on the wisdom and experience of all its members.

 It is time to get Labor back to its best.